ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 <!--  -->
 - Our target:
 	- Top-notch research that pursues perfection and truth that can at least be published in top conferences/journals.
-	- I would prefer theoretical/theory-driven research on fundamental topics in the field of machine learning.
+	- I personally prefer theoretical/theory-driven research on fundamental topics in the field of machine learning.

 <!--  -->
 - The first thing you will need to do when you become one of my students: